ElizaBuff/School_District_Analysis/README.md

 ## Overview of Project
 ### Purpose of Project
-In this project, I demonstrated my proficiency with Pandas and Jupyter Notebook
+In this project, I demonstrated my proficiency with many features of Pandas in Jupyter Notebook including: replace substrings, use logical operaters to select specific data from a DataFrame column, merge DataFrames, format and reorder columns, set the index, create Series using the groupby() function, combine Series into a DataFrame, create and categorize bins and create DateFrames by group.

-Pandas is an open-source Berkeley Software Distribution (BSD)-licensed library that provides high-performance data analysis tools for the Python programming language.
-The Pandas library is one of the most widely preferred tools for data analysis and carries tremendous power in handling large datasets, which can slow down Excel.

-It takes a lot of coding to modify and display datasets using only Python.
-In Jupyter Notebook, you can use the Pandas library, where raw data can be extracted from a variety of sources, cleaned, transformed, manipulated, analyzed, and visualized, all the while leaving the original dataset intact.

-Additionally, with Python, you're limited when it comes to using lists, tuples, and dictionaries to manipulate the data.
-However, Pandas allows Python programmers the ability to work with two data types, Series and DataFrames, which are structured lists with many built-in convenience methods that allow for quick and easy manipulation of data.
 ### Background of Project
 The school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
 Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
 She has asked you to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
 Once you’ve replaced the math and reading scores, Maria would like you to repeat the school district analysis that you did in this module and write up a report to describe how these changes affected the overall analysis.